 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized in Level 3.
-A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement
+A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.

-Financial instruments measured at fair value on a recurring basis include the tranche rights associated with the redeemable convertible preferred stock (Note 7).
-The fair value of the tranche rights were determined based on Level 3 inputs as described in Note 7.
 An entity may elect to measure many financial instruments and certain other items at fair value at specified election dates.
 Subsequent unrealized gains and losses on items for which the fair value option has been elected will be reported in net loss.
 The Company did not elect to measure any additional financial instruments or other items at fair value.

-There have been no changes to the valuation methods utilized by the Company during the year ended December 31, 2017 and the period from July 5, 2016 (inception) to December 31, 2016.
+There have been no changes to the valuation methods utilized by the Company during the years ended December 31, 2018 and 2017 and the period from July 5, 2016 (inception) to December 31, 2016.
 The Company evaluates transfers between levels at the end of each reporting period.
-There were no transfers of financial instruments between levels during the year ended December 31, 2017 and the period from July 5, 2016 (inception) to December 31, 2016.
+There were no transfers of financial instruments between levels during the years ended December 31, 2018 and 2017 and the period from July 5, 2016 (inception) to December 31, 2016.